 - Home sellers need the approval of the mortgage lender on every step of the home sales process, especially the final offered price

 - Short sales are not as common as it used to be but there are still many homes with upside-down mortgages that are listed as short sale homes

-There are many Negative Factors In Buying Short Sale Homes that home buyers need to become aware of.
+There are many Negatives in buying Short Sale Homes.
+Home buyers need to become aware of the negative impacts.

 Delays Are Biggest Negative Factors In Buying Short Sale Homes

-Most home sellers and buyers agree that delays by the mortgage holder are the biggest negative factors in buying short sale homes.
+Most home sellers and buyers agree that delays by the mortgage holder are the biggest negatives in buying short sale homes.
 Most short sale transactions take anywhere between 3 to 6 months to close.

 - Traditional non-short sale transactions normally take 30 to 45 days to close